darkone23/oroboros/README.md

 >
 > "They are centers of a mighty force, figures pregnant with an awful power…”

-*oroboros is a configuration server that uses itself as the templating context of its string values*
+*oroboros is a configuration engine that uses itself as the templating context of its string values*

-you can use it to enable service oriented systems that fetch remote configuration over http
+Available as a library or service, you can use it to enable dynamic configuration across your systems

-all configuration is stored in a user defined file hierarchy

 ## usage

+Using the web service, all configuration is stored in a user defined file hierarchy

-configs use themselves as their own templating context, so we can do things like:
+Configs use themselves as their own templating context, so we can do things like:

 ~~~yml
 # examples/simple/config.yaml